bradstevanus1/lobby-client/README.md

 # lobby-client

 A small wrapper around websockets that handles realtime connections to online lobbies.
+The [lobby-server](https://www.npmjs.com/package/lobby-server "Lobby Server NPM Package") is needed to manage the pool of lobbies.
+When instantiating the LobbyClient below, the address and port that the lobby-server is listening on must be specified.

 ## Installation